lockercho/cc2018final/docs/README.md

 I want to give some contraints to lower the difficulty

-### "Joke" Constraint
+- "Joke" Constraint
 	- The joke should be in conversation format

-### "Comic" Constraint
+- "Comic" Constraint
-- Instead of "GAN" the whole image, I want to use the pre-built comic ingredient "rage comic".
+	- Instead of "GAN" the whole image, I want to re-use the pre-built comic ingredient "rage comic".

 ### Type-1 Joke: question and answer